Joy. Such a small word, yet it holds incredible meaning.

 Behold, I have received a command to bless;

 The Lord is faithful and His faithfulness is a sign of His love.
-He is not a man that He should lie, so when He tells us hundreds of times to ‘shout for joy,’ to ‘rejoice,’ to ‘be glad,’ ‘to love,’ to ‘be joyful,’ then He means it!
+He is not a man that He should lie, so when He tells us hundreds of times to ‘shout for joy,’ to ‘rejoice,’ to ‘be glad,’ to ‘love,’ to ‘be joyful,’ then He means it!
+He knows that it is for our good…

-There are untold benefits to following the Lord and many are meant for us here on earth!
-One benefit is to know joy, and to be able to be joyful and to rejoice in Him in all circumstances.
+There are untold benefits tied to following the Lord, and many are meant for us here on earth!
+One of these is to know the joy of the Lord—His joy causes us to not only be joyful in all circumstances, but to rejoice in Him.
 This is a tremendous gift that brings peace.
-When we are joyful it puts us into position to love and to know the Father’s love.
+Further, when we are joyful, it positions us to love and to know the Father’s love… accepting God’s gifts and walking in His ways!

 “Many sorrows shall be to the wicked;